 This may seem like an obvious line item, but likely there will be multiple dates on a vendor invoice.
 In this case, the date refers to the official transaction date and is typically the same date a vendor bills a customer.
 Vendor invoices also will include a payment due date, which is generally 30 days from the creation of the invoice, but can change depending on the transaction.

-When you’re processing vendor invoices, it’s important to know who, what and where you need to send payment.
+While processing vendor invoices, it’s important to know who, what and where you need to send payment.
 Both parties will need to be able to contact one another to make sure there aren’t any issues.
 Generally, both the buyer and seller information will be listed and include:

 When a vendor submits an invoice, they’ll include a line item for every product or service included in the order.
 The order lines will include the price per unit and the total number of units ordered.
 At the bottom of the vendor invoice, there will be a subtotal for the goods or services followed by any taxes or additional fees.